shreyastalole/mds/README.md

 ## IV.
 Backing Services

-The project treats the **H2 database** as an attached resource.
+The project treats the **PostgresSQL database** as an attached resource.
 The database runs within the backend container and is managed as part of the service definition in the `docker-compose.yml` file.

 ## V. Build, Release, Run